david-dick/firefox-marionette/README.md

 returns the [current window's handle](https://metacpan.org/pod/Firefox::Marionette::WebWindow).
 On desktop this typically corresponds to the currently selected tab.  returns an opaque server-assigned identifier to this window that uniquely identifies it within this Marionette instance.
 This can be used to switch to this window at a later point.
 This is the same as the [window](https://developer.mozilla.org/en-US/docs/Web/API/Window) object in Javascript.

     use Firefox::Marionette();
-    use 5.010;

     my $firefox = Firefox::Marionette->new();
     my $original_window = $firefox->window_handle();
     my $javascript_window = $firefox->script('return window'); # only works for Firefox 121 and later
     if ($javascript_window ne $original_window) {
         die "That was unexpected!!!
 What happened?";
     }

 ## window\_handles